 Lifesaving is a small, friendly club, dedicated to learning lifesaving skills for use in, on and around water.
 We were founded in 1995 and train twice a week during term time at the Rosenblatt Pool on Iffley Road.
 The club welcomes members of the local community to join and is open to all levels of experience, including beginners.

-Our training sessions are great preparation for competing in lifesaving competitions, in addition to working towards RLSS Survive and Save Awards.
+Our training sessions are great preparation for competing in lifesaving competitions, in addition to working towards RLSS National Lifesaving Academy awards.
 In lifesaving competitions we work in a team to respond to a simulated emergency and compete in speed events such as the rope throw relay and the swim and tow relay.

 The Oxford University Lifesaving Club trains in accordance with award schemes/qualifications set down by the Royal Lifesaving Society (RLSS).
 The club also competes in competitions organised by the British Universities Lifesaving Clubs Association (BULSCA).

 For more details on our club including memberships & training times please visit our club website:

 For all club enquiries feel free to send us an email through the following link: